This set of Drug Biotechnology Multiple Choice Questions & Answers (MCQs) focuses on “Drugs Absorption – Limitations of pH Partition Hypothesis”.

 d) Interaction with the excipients and degradation in an inactive form

 Explanation: A drug for oral use may destabilize either during its shelf life or in the GIT.
-Thus giving up to two major destabilizing problems which give rise to bioavailability problems are degradation of the drug in inactive form and interaction with one or more different components of the formulation.
+Thus giving up to two major destabilizing problems that give rise to bioavailability problems are degradation of the drug in inactive form and interaction with one or more different components of the formulation.

 Sanfoundry Global Education & Learning Series – Drug and Pharmaceutical Biotechnology.